baradev/kbarushkaa.github.io/_posts/2023-03-09-flake-it-till-you-make-it.md

 2. Player needs to remember the collor patern an repeat it by pressing the colored buttons in the correct order.

 3. When you mess up, press any key to star again.

+Click here to play the game

+<a href="https://kbarushkaa.github.io/">Click here for playing SIMON</a>